Pediatric Visual Reinforcement Audiometry (VRA)

 - Sound field speakers: Like headphones, earphones may be uncomfortable for certain infants and toddlers.
 In some cases, the audiologist may rely on "surround sound" speakers to perform the tests.

 - Visual reinforcers: Because very young children can't respond to sounds by clicking a button, VRA uses visual reinforcers instead.
 These can be video-based or made up of animated toys placed in dark Plexiglas boxes located 90-degrees to each side of the child.
 The boxes are lit to elicit a head turn associated with a sound source.

-- While the child sits upright on a parent or caregiver's lap in a soundproof room, the audiologist plays a tone or some other sound to one of the child's ears.
+Visual reinforcement audiology (VRA) measures hearing sensitivity in infants and young toddlers aged 6 months to 3 years.
+While the child sits upright on a parent or caregiver's lap in a soundproof room, the audiologist plays a tone or some other sound to one of the child's ears.
 At first, the audiologist lights up the boxes in conjunction with the sound.
 This "trains" the child to respond by shifting her eyes or turning her head toward the sound source.
 Once a child understands what to do, the audiologist can "reward" the child by briefly delaying the visual stimuli.